 Reviewing the UK’s best mortgage lenders

 To buy a home, unless you're lucky to be a cash buyer, you’ll need to borrow money from a mortgage lender.
-It used to be the case that you’d have to go to a building society to get a mortgage, but these days most banks offer mortgage products for homeowners.
+You used to have to go to a building society to get a mortgage.
+These days most banks offer mortgage products for homeowners.

-In fact, there are more than 100 mortgage lenders in the UK, who together offer over 12,000 different mortgage deals.
+There are over 100 mortgage lenders in the UK.
+Together they offer over 12,000 different mortgage deals.

-Major lenders include what’s commonly referred to as ‘The Big Six’ - that’s Lloyds (including Halifax), Nationwide, Santander, RBS, Barclays, and HSBC - because these six lenders collectively account for the majority of all mortgage lending in the UK.¹
+Major lenders include 'The Big Six’.
+These are Lloyds (including Halifax), Nationwide, Santander, RBS, Barclays, and HSBC.
+Together these 6 lenders account for most of the mortgage lending in the UK.¹